zhongpeixiang/KET/README.md

 - Model evaluation: run `train.py` with `test_mode` set.

 ## Citing
-If you find this repo useful, please cite
+If you find this repo or paper useful, please cite
 ```
-@inproceedings{zhong-etal-2019-knowledge,
+@inproceedings{zhong2019knowledge,
     title = "Knowledge-Enriched Transformer for Emotion Detection in Textual Conversations",
     author = "Zhong, Peixiang and Wang, Di and Miao, Chunyan",
     booktitle = "Proceedings of the 2019 Conference on Empirical Methods in Natural Language Processing and the 9th International Joint Conference on Natural Language Processing (EMNLP-IJCNLP)",